wisniewskikr/chrisblog-it-cloud/spring-cloud/load-balancing/springcloud-springboot3-loadbalancing-serverside/README.md

 * **Microservices**: Microservices are a software architecture style where an application is built as a collection of small, independent services that communicate through APIs.
 Each service focuses on a specific business function, allowing for easier scaling, deployment, and maintenance.
 * **Service Discovery**: Service discovery in microservices is the process of automatically detecting and connecting services within a distributed system.
 It allows services to find each other dynamically without hardcoding network locations, enabling seamless scaling and communication across microservices.
 * **Eureka Service Discovery**: Eureka Service Discovery is a system that allows microservices in a distributed architecture to dynamically register themselves and discover other services.
 It acts as a registry where services announce their availability, enabling seamless communication between services without needing hard-coded network addresses.
 Eureka is commonly used in Netflix's microservices architecture and part of the Spring Cloud ecosystem.
-* **Client-side load balancing**: Client-side load balancing is a method where the client (or service consumer) chooses which server or instance to send a request to, based on available data like service registry or load metrics, rather than relying on a central load balancer.
+* **Server-side load balancing**: Server-side load balancing is the process of distributing network or application traffic across multiple servers by a central load balancer located on the server side (typically at the backend or data center) to optimize resource use, improve performance, and ensure high availability.
+* **API Gateway**: An API Gateway is a server that acts as a single entry point for client requests to multiple backend services, handling tasks like request routing, authentication, rate limiting, and response transformation.

 USAGES